Harris Secures Enough Votes to Become Democratic Presidential Nominee, DNC Chair Says

 The nominee will be selected officially on Aug.
 7, although no other candidate has met the delegate threshold to challenge Harris.

-According to DNC rules adopted in July, candidates interested in the nomination had to get support from at least 300 delegates, with no more than 50 from any one delegation.
+According to DNC rules adopted in July, candidates interested in the nomination had to secure support from at least 300 delegates, with no more than 50 from any one delegation.
 With no other challengers, votes for anyone other than Harris will be counted as “present.”

 Her vice presidential shortlist includes Pennsylvania Gov. Josh Shapiro, Sen. Mark Kelly (D-Ariz.), Kentucky Gov. Andy Beshear, Minnesota Gov. Tim Walz, and Secretary of Transportation Pete Buttigieg.

-The DNC decided to hold a virtual roll call for the party’s presidential nomination in May because Ohio’s previous ballot certification deadline was Aug.
+The DNC decided in May to hold a virtual roll call for the party’s presidential nomination because Ohio’s previous ballot certification deadline was Aug.
 7, and Alabama’s was Aug.
 15, prior to the convention.

 The Associated Press contributed to this report.

-Jacob Burg reports on the state of Florida for The Epoch Times.
-He covers a variety of topics including crime, politics, science, education, wildlife, family issues, and features.
-He previously wrote about sports, politics, and breaking news for the Sarasota Herald Tribune.
+Jacob Burg reports on national politics, aerospace, and aviation for The Epoch Times.
+He previously covered sports, regional politics, and breaking news for the Sarasota Herald Tribune.